A 2D flood model using GRASS GIS as a back-end

 - Friction, expressed as Manning’s n

-The following space-time raster datasets are optional:
+The other space-time raster datasets are optionals.

 Itzï depends on GRASS GIS 7 and NumPy.
 GRASS should therefore be installed in order to use Itzï.
 GRASS normally depends on NumPy, so installing manually NumPy might not be necessary.
 All other dependencies are installed by pip.